patrickcortez/AurSh/Readme.md

 ## Uninstall

-To uninstall you can simply run `make uninstall`
+To uninstall you can simply run `make uninstall`.

 ---